corbanmailloux/esp-mqtt-rgb-led/README.md

 I was frustrated that the built-in MQTT light didn't support transitions (fading between colors/brightnesses), and that it uses multiple separate calls to set the different values (state (on/off), brightness, color), so I decided to make my own version.

-By sending a JSON payload (in an MQTT message), Home Assistant can include whichever fields are necessary, reducing the number of round-trips.
+By sending a JSON payload (in an MQTT message), Home Assistant can include whichever fields are necessary, reducing the round trips from 3 to 1.
 For example, this is a sample payload including all of the fields:
 ```json
 {
   "state": "ON",